 The ideal distance from which to view any wall art is sometimes considered to be 2.5 times the diagonal measurement of the tapestry.

 With each order we supply instructions and guidelines about how to hang a tapestry and about tapestries care.

 Here is a wall tapestry hanger from Ten Thousand Villages:-

-Below is Monet's Waterlilies tapestry in a New York home, showing an effective way of hanging a tapestry with cords and tassels:
+Below is Monet's Waterlilies tapestry in a New York home, showing a way of hanging a tapestry with cords and tassels: